-- *Logged-in users - Any user that logs into the application falls into this group, be they an admin user or normal user.
+- *Logged-in users - Any user that logs into the application falls into this group, regardless of any other additional groups they may be part of.

-- *Public - Any user on the site whether they are logged in or not falls into this group.
-So if a user has logged in he will be in both the *Public group and the *Logged-in users group.
+- *Public - Any user of the site, regardless of whether they are logged in, is a member of this group.
+This means that any user which has logged in will be part of both the *Public group and the *Logged-in users group.

 Adding new groups